Message to Jurors

 Jurors are given a lunch break, and may be given other breaks during the trial.

-Types of Cases Tried in Marion Municipal Court
+Types of Cases Tried in the Marion Municipal Court

 Civil cases are limited to $15,000.00.
 The cases normally involve two or more parties who have a dispute over money or property.
 The person filing the suit is the plaintiff and the person being sued is the defendant.
 Eight jurors and one alternate juror will be selected to serve and all others will be excused to the Clerk's Office whter they will receive a voucher for appearing.
 A verdict in a civil case requires that three-fourths of the jury agree.
 Therefore, in a civil matter, six of the jurors must reach a verdict.